Danielelucon/fluorescence-kinetics-analysis/README.md

 YII_kinetic_pipeline.ipynb: The primary universal pipeline to parse traces and generate grids.

-data_templates/dummy_pam_data.xlsx: An anonymised dummy dataset to test the pipeline locally.
+data_templates/dummy_ETR.xlsx: An anonymised dummy dataset to test the Y(II) pipeline locally.

 MANDATORY DATA STRUCTURE
 For the script to work, your Excel column headers must follow this exact syntax with underscores: Organism_Condition_Replicate